When to visit

+Created in 1908 for the 300th anniversary of Quebec City, this vast park commemorates the bloody clashes between the French and English during the British conquest from 1759 to 1760.
 A green oasis of plains, wooded areas and English-style gardens, Battlefields Park is to Quebec City what Central Park is to New York.
 With its extensive pathways and views of the St. Lawrence River, the park is an ideal setting for a stroll or a family picnic.
 Also known as the Plains of Abraham.

 Its main attraction, the spectacular Montmorency Falls, are 83 metres tall.
 You can discover the falls on foot or take the cable car to the top.
 The entire cove is illuminated after dark.

 Île d'Orléans is located in the St. Lawrence River just east of Quebec City.
-A beautiful island that will capture your heart, it is home to more than 600 historic buildings and stone houses dating back to the French Regime.
+A beautiful island that will capture your heart, it is home to some 600 historic buildings and stone houses dating back to the French Regime.

 Where to eat

 - $ Inexpensive

 LE CRAC ($)

 Le Crac is a health food store offering more than 7,000 quality food items including a wide range of organic and specialty foods (vegetarian, gluten-free, etc.).
 It also has a large selection of ready to eat dishes prepared on site, and a small dining room for the use of customers.
 The dining room is open Monday to Saturday from 10 a.m. to 7 p.m. and Sunday from 11 a.m. to 7 p.m.
 The store is open Monday to Saturday from 10 a.m. to 9 p.m. and Sunday from 11 a.m. to 7 p.m.